karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 #### Model related feature selection

-The most advanced options for reducing the number of covariates considers both the target property and the applied regressor.
+The most advanced options for reducing the number of covariates consider both the target property and the applied regressor.
 The process-flow includes two methods that can be used for this kind of model related feature selection: [Permutation Importance Selection](https://scikit-learn.org/stable/modules/permutation_importance.html) and [Recursive Feature Elimination (RFE)](https://scikit-learn.org/stable/modules/feature_selection.html#recursive-feature-elimination).
 Permutation importance can be applied to all kinds of regressors, whereas RFE is not applicable for example for KnnRegr or MLP. if you request RFE for any of these, the process-flow will instead do a Permutation Importance Selection.
 You can only apply one of the two model related feature selection methods in each modelling exercise.
 If both are turned on, the process-flow will automatically select permutation importance.

 ##### Permutation importance selection